Workplace mandatory posting and training requirements

 - Keep a First Aid Kit, fully stocked in your workplace and have at least one Certified first aid worker available at all times.
 For a listing of what must be included in the First Aid Kit, see page 7 of Regulation 1101.
 Regulation 1107 also contains information on certification of first aid workers.

 - If you have between 5 and 20 employees, the workers must elect a Health and Safety Representative.
 If you have more than 20 employees you are required to have a Joint Occupational Health and Safety Committee.
-You may refer to our Health and Safety Bulletin for information on responsibilities and certification requirements.
+For more information please see our Health & Safety Bulletin.

 Still have questions?
 Contact a CFIB Business Counsellor at firstname.lastname@example.org or 1-888-234-2232.